nodeschool/nyc/README.md

 ## Contributing to the website

 The website is generated using Mustache templates, Stylus, and JavaScript.
-It runs on [GitHub Pages](https://pages.github.com/) – pull requests welcome!.
+It runs on [GitHub Pages](https://pages.github.com/) – pull requests welcome!

 ### Running locally